Best Medical Assistant Schools in Washington

 • Location and schedule flexibility if you are working while studying

 You may also want to ask about graduation rates and student support services.
+Individual outcomes vary.

-Tips for Success in Training
+Tips for success in training

 • Treat labs and clinicals like real work shifts.

-• Build professional relationships with instructors and preceptors.
+• Build professional relationships with.
+Instructors and preceptors.

 • Review patient safety procedures regularly.

-• Stay organized with coursework, as programs move quickly.
+• Stay organized with coursework, as.
+Programs move quickly.

-Next Steps
+Next steps

 1. Decide whether you want a certificate or associate degree.